Tips & Advice for Owning & Maintaining Your Heat Pump

-It is good practice to lower your domestic hot water to 41 degrees, scalding can occur at 45 degrees, decreasing to 41 degrees can prevent the possibility of accidental scalding and will also reduce your electricity bill.
+It is good practice to lower your domestic hot water to 41 degrees, scalding can occur at 45 degrees, decreasing it to 41 degrees can prevent the possibility of accidental scalding and will also reduce your electricity bill.

 Heat Pump Warranty

-Only an approved service Engineer trained by the Heat Pump Manufacturer / Distributor is acceptable to service your Heat Pump under your warranty terms and conditions.
+Only an approved service Engineer trained by the heat pump Manufacturer / Distributor is acceptable to service your heat pump under your warranty terms and conditions.

-Warranty time varies with Heat Pump Manufactures, some last up to 10 years.
-Your Heat Pump is registered for its warranty at the time of commissioning and your annual service records keep your warranty valid.
+Warranty time varies with heat pump Manufactures, some last up to 10 years.
+Your heat pump is registered for its warranty at the time of commissioning and your annual service records keep your warranty valid.

 The Outdoor Unit Drainage Tube Cleaning

 One important item that is sometimes overlooked, is the inspection and cleaning of the outdoor unit drain tube.
 It is vital that it is kept clean and free of leaves and sludge build-up to allow the free flow of the condensate water from the base tray.
 When the drain tube is blocked it will cause water accumulation on the bottom of the base tray which will lead to the onslaught of corrosion resulting in the base tray decaying and losing its integrity.
 Some of the components such as the Compressor are mounted on the base tray.
 Heavy corrosion in this area can cause the compressor to shift and lead to extensive damage to the outdoor unit over time.
 Blocked drains can also cause the water to freeze in winter leading to fan blade damage.
 Part of the annual service is to inspect and clean the drain to ensure that this drain tube is unrestricted.

 If you receive notification from your electricity supplier regarding a planned outage due to maintenance etc, it would be good practice to power down your heat pump in advance of the outage.
 As some heat pumps can have fault alarms arising after the power is restored.